 The headline appears below the visual and needs to convince visitors to click your ad.
 While the headline isn’t the most important text element, it should be used to reinforce the ad’s message.
 It can be used to highlight a sale, a unique selling proposition, or promote branding.

 You can input up to 10 headlines.
 Each headline can have a maximum of 255 characters, but according to AdEspresso, the average length for a Facebook ad headline is just five words.
 A headline with forty or fewer characters is going to get a lot more engagement and won’t get cut off.
 Making your headline too long could cause users to lose focus and attention.
-Instead, aim for a headline around five words, making it clear and concise.
+Instead, aim for a headline of around five words, making it clear and concise.